 PB27 PRUSSIAN BLUE has variable lightfastness depending on how it is stored.
 There is notable fading when stored in natural light, often recovering it's color when placed in shade (away from UV).
 There are some colors using PB27 in the mixture (such as when paired with PY150 for a botanical leafy green).
 These colors fade due to Prussian Blue's iron salts being effectively bleached by UV, but recharging their color when not stored in UV light.
 Because of it's tendency to recover color, it's considered a lightfast paint without permanent fading.
 However, those seeking to hang art on a wall in sunny office buildings or places with natural light from nearby windows may want to avoid it.
 I have seen irreversible fading that no longer reverts in shade when PB27 is extremely diluted.

-These affordable colors come in dry full-size pans (no tubes at this time) and are available in over 140 colors.
-(NEW AUTUMN 2020 COLORS BELOW) My first purchase to test the brand was their set of 5 basic starter colors:
+These affordable colors come in dry full-size pans (no tubes at this time) and are available in 165+ colors.
+For those in humid climates, these paints will remain sticky and are often problematic to unwrap (placing the paint in a freezer for n hour may help reduce fluidity while peeling labels off).
+My first purchase to test the brand was their set of 5 basic starter colors: